lingjzhu/lingjzhu.github.io/index.md

 - **Speech and language processing:** multilingual ASR, phone recognition, multilingual TTS, narrative understanding
 - **Computational social sciences:** text as data, entertainment computing, game studies, computational sociolinguistics

+## For students
+If you are a UBC undergraduate or MDS-CL student and interested in working with me, please fill in this [Google Form](https://forms.gle/Po961uFZoJmDBmta9).
+I will reach out to you if our research interests are closely aligned.

 ## News